-Region SOP Committee Structure and Process Summary GEORGIA Membership Membership consists of representatives from health plan, medical group, risk management, labor and HR functions for Health Plan and Medical Group.
-Sponsors are Dr. Debra Carlton and Leslie Litton as leaders of the HealthConnect Implementation Project.
-Reporting " Regional President " TSPMG Medical Director " Chief Compliance Officer MID-ATLANTIC STATES Purpose The Committee Will: " Develop and maintain an inventory of scope of practice requirements by position type; " Review and approve protocols, policies and procedures created by the Committee to meet scope of practice regulations and requirements for unlicensed and licensed clinical and support staff; " Develop and oversee implementation of annual scope of practice work plan and action items; " Establish a mechanism for recurring review of clinical position descriptions; " Evaluate existing and proposed clinical practices for scope of practice; " Develop and oversee scope of practice training and education throughout the region; " Coordinate with re-existing committees and work

-Region SOP Committee Structure and Process Summary MID-ATLANTIC STATES Purpose Provide recommendations to Committee sponsors and senior leadership regarding identified opportunities for change; and Monitor corrective actions to ensure continued compliance with prescribed scope of practice requirements and regulations.
-Collaborate with appropriate departments to ensure that changes are integrated into existing systems, policies and appropriate policies and processes " Maintain a reporting relationship with the Regional Quality Improvement Committee and the Compliance Department.
+The Committee Will:

+- " Develop and maintain an inventory of scope of practice requirements by position type; - " Review and approve protocols, policies and procedures created by the Committee to meet scope of practice regulations and requirements for unlicensed and licensed clinical and support staff; - " Develop and oversee implementation of annual scope of practice work plan and action items; - " Establish a mechanism for recurring review of clinical position descriptions; - " Evaluate existing and proposed clinical practices for scope of practice risks and/or violations and the impact on scope of practice; - " Develop and oversee scope of practice training and education throughout the region; - " Coordinate with existing committees and work groups to ensure that scope of practice issues are addressed effectively; - " Provide recommendations to Committee sponsors and senior leadership regarding identified opportunities for change; - " Monitor corrective actions to ensure continued compliance with prescribed scope of practice requirements and regulations; - " Collaborate with appropriate departments to ensure that changes are integrated into existing systems, policies and processes; and - " Maintain a reporting relationship with the Regional Quality Improvement Committee and the Compliance Department.
 Reporting to occur not less than quarterly.

 Subcommittees may be created as needed to facilitate completion of specialized tasks.

+Membership

+MEMBERSHIP, LENGTH OF TERM AND VOTING:

-Membership Membership, Length of Term and Voting: The Scope of Practice Committee shall consist of the following people or their designees:
+The Scope of Practice Committee shall consist of the following people or their designees:

+- " Clinical Compliance Coordinator (Co-Chair)

+- " Regional Nurse Executive (Co-Chair)

+- " Regional Compliance Officer

+Region

+SOP Committee Structure and Process Summary

+MID-ATLANTIC STATES

+Membership (continued)

+- " Vice President for Strategic Services/Compliance, MAPMG - " Director, Quality Management Operations - " Regional Manager, Nursing Practice and Education - " Assistant Medical Director, Information Management & Research, MAPMG - " Labor Management Partnership representative(s) - " Medicare Compliance Manager - " Senior Compensation Consultant - " Director, Human Resources (ad hoc) - " Director, Professional Staff Office and Delegation Oversight - " Primary Care Physician (Service Chief or Physician Director) - " Specialty Physician - " Clinic Coordinator

+Reporting

+Mid-Atlantic Scope of Practice Committee reports quarterly to the Regional Quality Improvement Committee (RQIC)

+NORTHERN CALIFORNIA

+Purpose

-Region SOP Committee Structure and Process Summary MID-ATLANTIC STATES Membership " Director, Professional Staff Office and Delegation Oversight " Primary Care Physician (Service Chief or Physician Director) " Specialty Physician " Clinic Coordinator Reporting Mid-Atlantic Scope of Practice Committee reports quarterly to the Regional Quality Improvement Committee (RQIC) NORTHERN CAL IFORNIA Purpose Purpose of our Regional Non-Physician Practitioner Scope of Practice Advisory Committee: The Non-Physician Practitioner Scope of Practice Advisory Committee is established to evaluate non-physician practitioner scope of practice issues that exist at Kaiser Permanente and to advise on implementation plans to address these issues.
+Purpose of our Regional Non-Physician Practitioner Scope of Practice Advisory Committee:

+The Non-Physician Practitioner Scope of Practice Advisory Committee is established to evaluate non-physician practitioner scope of practice issues that exist at Kaiser Permanente and to advise on implementation plans to address these issues.

 The work of the committee and workgroups includes identifying sources of SoP issues, prioritizing risk of each issue, identifying system gaps, proposing action plans when needed, recommending implementation plans that encompass KP's 7 Element Compliance Template, assigning accountabilities for actions to be taken and advising on the development of an infrastructure for ongoing identification and resolution of SoP issues.
-Membership Membership includes representation from: " Patient Care Services locally and regionally " Medical Group Administration locally and regionally " Regional Compliance

-Region SOP Committee Structure and Process Summary

-NORTHERN CALIFORNIA

-Membership Membership includes representation from:

-" Accreditation, Regulation & Licensing

-" Regional Credentialing & Privileging

-" Local Assistant Administrator for Quality

-" APIC for Risk

-" Pharmacy Operations

-" Patient Business Services

-Ad hoc members

-" TPMG Legal

-" TPMG Human Resources

-" Continuing Care Leader

-" Human Resources Compliance

-" Program Office Legal

-Work group: Includes labor representation of roles being addressed (2-3)

-Reporting This group reports regularly to the Executive Compliance Committee and will report any quality of care issues to the Quality Oversight Committee.

-SOUTHERN CA LIFORNIA

-Purpose Scope and Authority:

-Identify areas of risk, facilitate resolution and implementation of actions and monitor Scope of Practice across all care venues.

-Membership Co-Chairs [names deleted]:

-" AMD, SCPMG

-" SVP & SAM, KFH/HP
+Region SOP Committee Structure and Process Summary NORTHER RN CALIFORNIA Membership Membership includes representation from: " Patient Care Services locally and regionally " Medical Group Administration locally and regionally " Regional Compliance " Program Office Legal Department " Accreditation, Regulation &amp; Licensing " Regional Credentialing &amp; Privileging " Local Assistant Administrator for Quality " APIC for Risk " Pharmacy Operations " Patient Business Services Ad hoc members " TPMG Legal " TPMG Human Resources " Continuing Care Leader " Human Resources Compliance " Program Office Legal " Work group: Includes labor representation of roles being addressed (2-3) Reporting This group reports regularly to the Executive Compliance Committee and will report any quality of care issues to the Quality Oversight Committee SOUTHER N CALIFORNIA Purpose SCOPE AND AUTHORITY: " Identify areas of risk, facilitate resolution and implementation of actions and monitor Scope of Practice across all care venues Membership CO-CHAIRS [names deleted]: " AMD, SCPMG " SVP & SAM, KFH/HP